We love sportsbooks who strive to pay your winnings quickly and safely.

 Brick and mortar sportsbooks are not available in Alberta but Wild Rose Country is home to over 25 land-based Casinos that are licensed by the Alberta Gaming, Liquor and Cannabis (AGLC) control agency.
 Government-run, the AGLC also controls and licenses the Alberta Pro Select lottery kiosk betting system.

-Although somewhat limited - Albertans do have a mix of betting options when they want to enjoy the entertainment value delivered via a LIVE wagering experience.
+Albertans have a mix of betting options when they want to enjoy the entertainment value delivered via a LIVE wagering experience.
 Casino and Bingo betting are the most prevalent gambling fixes, plus there is a sprinkling of LIVE horse betting action in the province as well.

 Rumoured to be part of the Alberta government’s long-term betting strategy, traditional land-based sportsbooks are still a few years away.
 Big sports bars, like Schanks Athletic Club in Calgary and The Rec Room in Edmonton, are the primary viewing experience when sports fans gather for big events.